joreynajr/HiCnv/README.md

 # Prepare the HiCPro config
 The HiCPro configuration file must be setup with the file paths from the digested before.
-This part has to be done manually and to the specification of HiCPro so please follow this link (https://github.com/nservant/HiC-Pro) and store the configuration file within `/results/refs/hicpro/config-hicpro.{enzyme_name}.txt`.
+This part has to be done manually and to the specification of [HiCPro](https://github.com/nservant/HiC-Pro) and store the configuration file within `/results/refs/hicpro/config-hicpro.{enzyme_name}.txt`.

 # Download SRA paired fastq data